General

 Can Early Head Start and Head Start help if my child has special needs?

 Yes!
 The program encourages you to apply if your child has a disability or developmental, social or emotional delays.
 Early Head Start and Head Start welcome children of all abilities.
-The program makes an extra effort to make sure that children with special needs get the support they need and feel like they are part of the classroom.
+The program makes an extra effort to make sure that children with special needs get the support they need.

 What if my child has an Individualized Family Service Plan (IFSP) from Early On?
 What if my child already has an Individualized Education Plan (IEP)?